-In 2004, while a student at the Gemological Institute of America, I opened the Photoatlas of Inclusions in Gemstones Vol. 1 for the first time.
-I was looking for a career change and, while I didn’t exactly have a plan, I knew I was burned out in my previous job.
-I was excited by the idea of studying gems, and by the challenge it offered.
-I met great people, and I learned a lot, but the bigger surprise was the gemstones – the secrets they held, the unbelievable vistas within, and the way they fired my imagination.
-Within a year, I was working at the GIA, honing the skills that would set the foundation for a decade long adventure of photomicrography.
+In 2004, while a student at the Gemological Institute of America (GIA), I opened the Photoatlas of Inclusions in Gemstones, Vol. 1, for the first time.
+I was looking for a career change but didn’t have a plan.
+Although my previous job burned me out, I was excited by the challenge of studying gems.
+While I met great people and learned a lot, the biggest surprise was the gemstones.
+Their secrets, the unbelievable vistas within, fired my imagination.
+Within a year, I was working at the GIA, honing the skills that would send me on a decade-long adventure in gemstone photomicrography.

-What is Photomicrography?
+What is Gemstone Photomicrography?